hedrergudene/ml-template-azure/README.md

 Since the `MLTable` will co-locate with the data, the paths defined in the `MLTable` file should be relative to the location of the `MLTable` file.
 In the `./setup` folder, you will find the `smoke_detection_iot.csv` file, which has been used for testing purposes.

+### Encryption

+There are multiple scenarios where data access is restricted and additional permissions should be granted.
+To showcase how an end to end pipeline would take into account data decryption, we introduce two elements:

+* A script named `data_encrypt.py` in the `scripts` section.
+* A component named `decrypt_data` in the `components` section.

+The former makes use of a **public** keyvault, where as the latter requires a **private** one.

 ### Assumptions

 This use case is prepared for supervised learning problems, where the following assumptions are made over the data: